-We may check the information you have provided against any information we have about you in our customer database.
+We may check the information you have provided against any information about you in our customer database.
 We do this to ensure that we maintain the most current and accurate information about you as a valued member and/or friend of the organization.

 How we use information about you

-We may use information you have provided to process transactions you request.
+We may use the information you have provided to process the transactions you request.
 We may also use this information to inform you of new products and upcoming events that may be of interest to you, based on your participation in SWE activities, purchases of products, or interests in technologies you have indicated.
 You may choose not to receive these communications.

-We use aggregate demographic information about our members, customers and visitors to improve our service, for marketing purposes and/or industry reporting purposes.
+We use aggregate demographic information about our members, customers, and visitors to improve our service for marketing purposes and/or industry reporting purposes.

 SWE does not sell the data of its members, customers, or vendors under any circumstances.